codinglead/codinglead.github.io/_posts/2019-11-19-prototypical-inheritance.md

 note: almost everything in JavaScript is a object.

-This is way the test method on the array was called and executed instead of the test methond on the array prototype because it found the test method on the array instance first so it stopped looking for it.
+JavaScript found the test method on the array instance, this is why the test method on the array was executed instead of the test method on the Array prototype.

 ## primitive types have object wrappers